-At LSE I am convenor of the MSc in African Development from 2015-2019; now this programme has been converted into a speciality (specialism) within the ID MSc programs.
-I also offer the Political Economy of Africa course (DV435) for this programme.
+At LSE I was convenor of the MSc in African Development from 2015-2019; now this programme has been converted into a speciality (specialism) within the ID MSc programs.
+I also offer the Political Economy of Africa course (DV435) for this programme and speciality.
 In Government I co-teach Comparative Political Economy (GV517) with David Soskice and GV335, a MT undergraduate-level course on African politics and political economy.

-I am also one of the organizers of the Comparative Politics/ Comparative Political Economy (CP/CPE) seminar series in Government, and run the LT 2017 Land Politics Reading Group, founded in Fall 2014.
+I am also one of the organizers of the Comparative Politics/ Comparative Political Economy (CP/CPE) seminar series in Government, and run the LT Land Politics Reading Group, founded in Fall 2014.
 The co-organizer since Spring 2018 is UCL's Alex Hartman.
 (See "research projects.")